The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 2. Azelaic Acid

-3. Licorice Root Extract
+3. Liquorice Root Extract

 6. When to Use These Boosters:

-7. Lifestyle Tips That Actually Help
+7. Lifestyle Tips That Help

-8. Final Thoughts
+9. Final Thoughts

 Why Your Skin Acts Differently in Fall & Winter